-Gastroesophageal reflux disease (GERD) affects roughly 20% of Americans, most of whom treat the condition by popping over-the-counter antacid tablets like they're Tic Tacs.
-But according to Rebecca Park, a New York City-based registered nurse and founder of the natural treatments site Remedies for Me, coming at your GERD with drugs could be a big mistake.
+Gastroesophageal reflux disease (GERD) affects roughly 20 percent of Americans, most of whom treat the condition by popping over-the-counter antacid tablets like they're Tic Tacs.
+But according to Rebecca Park, RN, a New York City–based nurse and founder of the natural treatments site Remedies for Me, coming at your GERD with drugs could be a big mistake.
 Luckily, I was able to remedy my acid reflux with a few simple diet and lifestyle changes, and Park says you can, too.
-With her help, plus the advice of Elizabeth Trattner, a doctor of Chinese and integrative medicine, we put together this list of natural remedies for acid reflux, you shouldn't need to hit up the pharmacy.
+With her help, plus the advice of Elizabeth Trattner, a doctor of Chinese and integrative medicine, we put together this list of natural remedies for acid reflux to try.

 Meet the Expert

-- Rebecca Park is a New York City-based registered nurse and founder of the holistic site Remedies for me.
-Hoping to supply readers with the knowledge and skill set needed to have an at-home holistic practice, Park believes that taking care of one's body and understanding its functions is necessary for maintaining good health, long-term.
+- Rebecca Park is a registered nurse and founder of the holistic site Remedies for Me.
+Park believes that taking care of one's body and understanding its functions are necessary for maintaining good health.

 - Elizabeth Trattner is a certified acupuncturist and doctor of integrative medicine.
-Taking a less traditional path to wellness with her female patients, Trattner has gone on to lend her voice to publications such as Nylon and Elle Magazine as well as several medical journals.
+Taking a less traditional path to wellness with her female patients, Trattner has gone on to lend her voice to publications such as Nylon and Elle as well as medical journals.

 Watch Now: 6 Natural Remedies for Acid Reflux

 Drink Organic Apple Cider Vinegar

 In addition to its antimicrobial properties, organic apple cider vinegar boosts the immune system, aids digestion, and decreases the number of bad gut bacteria that cause acid reflux.
 "ACV is an alkalizing food, which balances the body's pH level," Park adds.
 "Slightly alkaline (7.4) is the ideal state you want your body to be in to be able to fight off microbes and cancerous cells."